specify/webportal-installer/README.md

 6. Restrict access to the solr admin web page.
 This can be done in solr 7.5 by editing `solr-[SOLRVERSION]/server/etc/jetty-http.xml`.
 In the ServerConnector section replace: `<Set name="host"><Property name="jetty.host" /></Set>` with `<Set name="host">127.0.0.1</Set>`
 7. Start solr
    `solr-[SOLRVERSION]/bin/solr start`

+   When completing this step the following warnings may be issued and can safely be ignored:

+   *** [WARN] *** Your open file limit is currently 1024.
+ It should be set to 65000 to avoid operational disruption.
+ If you no longer wish to see this warning, set SOLR_ULIMIT_CHECKS to false in your profile or solr.in.sh
+*** [WARN] ***  Your Max Processes Limit is currently 63590.
+ It should be set to 65000 to avoid operational disruption.
+ If you no longer wish to see this warning, set SOLR_ULIMIT_CHECKS to false in your profile or solr.in.sh Waiting up to 180 seconds to see Solr running on port 8983 [|] Started Solr server on port 8983 (pid=15422).
+Happy searching!

 8. Import the csv data:
 `curl 'http://localhost:8983/solr/[CORENAME]/update/csv?commit=true&encapsulator="&escape=\&header=true' --data-binary @build/cores/[CORENAME]/PortalFiles/PortalData.csv -H 'Content-type:application/csv'`